Scalable Production Scheduling: Linear Complexity via Unified Homogeneous Graphs: Experiments and Results

 Our framework is implemented using PyTorch Geometric \cite{feyFastGraphRepresentation2019} and TorchRL \cite{bouTorchRLDatadrivenDecisionmaking2023}.
 To facilitate further research and reproducibility, we published the source code, training environments, and synthetic datasets at \url{https://github.com/proto-lab-ro/unified-graph-rl-jssp}.

 We utilize a $K=3$ layer GIN backbone with node features normalized by the estimated instance horizon to ensure numerical stability.
+The depth $K$ controls the receptive field of each operation node: one message-passing step captures direct precedence and machine-assignment information, while two steps expose competing operations through operation-machine-operation paths.
+Larger $K$ propagates information over longer precedence and contention neighborhoods, but also increases inference cost and may reduce embedding distinctiveness due to over-smoothing.
+We therefore choose $K=3$ as a trade-off to capture immediate precedence relations, machine contention, and short-range downstream effects while preserving low-latency inference.
 To maintain consistent gradient variance across varying problem scales, we employ a dynamic rollout batch size proportional to the total number of operations.
 Training is performed using the Adam optimizer with a linear decaying learning rate.
 Comprehensive hyperparameters and architectural dimensions are provided in Table \ref{tab:hyperparameters}.